July 17th, 2015 | Danielle Brossart

 In 1992, Sidney and Jean co-founded Children of Promise.
 Jean led as Director, and Sidney volunteered full-time through 2003.
 Children of Promise began in cooperation with Women of the Church of God and the Missionary Board of the Church of God.

-Children of Promise has grown to the current work in twenty-eight, soon to be 29, countries with a vision to reach other countries.
+Children of Promise has grown to the current work in 30 countries with a vision to reach other countries.
 Over 10,000 children have been touched and changed by Children of Promise.

 The Johnsons continue to champion the cause of Christ for Church of God missions work, particularly the work of the Church of God in Asia.
 Their work and influence is profound through all the lives that have been touched in the name of Christ.